Murder of Pam Basu: Bernard Eric Miller

 Bernard Eric Miller (born November 7, 1975) was 16 years old at the time of the crime.
-Although Miller was only a passenger of the carjacked vehicle, he actively participated in the crime, helping to throw Basu from the car and later extricating her battered body from it.
-At trial, a witness testified that he saw Miller turn around and strike several times at something in the back seat of the car before he got out of the car and tossed Sarina, still in her child car seat, into the street.
-Sarina was rescued unharmed by a motorist.
+Miller's defense attorney conceded that Miller had accompanied Solomon during the crime but argued that he was an "innocent presence" who had not participated in the violence against Basu.
+At trial, prosecutors presented testimony from witnesses who said they saw a man and a youth beat Basu and force her from the car, and from a motorist who watched as someone got out of the passenger side of the BMW, removed Sarina's car seat, and threw the child into the road.

-Miller was convicted of murder and several other charges; he was sentenced to life in prison, but with the possibility of parole.
+Miller was convicted of first-degree murder and several other charges; because he was a minor at the time of the offense, he was ineligible for the death penalty under Maryland law.
+He was sentenced to life in prison plus ten years with the possibility of parole.
 As of August 2021, he remains in prison, incarcerated at Maryland Correctional Institution - Hagerstown.

-Impact

-Basu's death shocked people nationwide and prompted the United States Congress to make carjacking a federal felony.
+Legislative impact

-In 1992, Congress, in the aftermath of a spate of violent carjackings (including the Basu case), passed the Federal Anti-Car Theft Act of 1992 (FACTA), the first federal carjacking law, making it a federal crime (punishable by 15 years to life imprisonment) to use a firearm to steal "through force or violence or intimidation" a motor vehicle that had been shipped through interstate commerce.
+In 1992, in the aftermath of a spate of violent carjackings (including the Basu case), Congress passed the Federal Anti-Car Theft Act of 1992 (FACTA), the first federal carjacking law, making it a federal crime (punishable by 15 years to life imprisonment) to use a firearm to steal "through force or violence or intimidation" a motor vehicle that had been shipped through interstate commerce.
 The 1992 Act, codified at 18 U.S.C. § 2119, took effect on October 25, 1992.

 In addition, several states, including Maryland, have passed tougher carjacking laws because of the Basu attack, which drew national attention when it occurred.